Common loon: Breeding range decline

 The common loon's breeding range has moved northward, the species breeding as far south as Iowa a century ago.
 It too is adversely affected by acid rain and pollution, as well as lead poisoning from fishing sinkers (especially those that are about the size of the grit stones they ingest) and mercury contamination from industrial waste.
 Heavy metals such as mercury may be partially removed through biological processes such as excretion or deposition in feathers, but their adverse effects are magnified through concentration of the toxic elements in organs such as the liver.
 Eggs shells may also contain metal contaminants, leading to low reproductive productivity.
 High levels of heavy metals are linked to loons being in poor condition, males being affected more because they eat larger fish.

 The common loon has also faced a decline in breeding range due to hunting, predation, and water-level fluctuations, or flooding.
 Some environmentalists attempt to increase nesting success by mitigating the effects of some of these threats, namely terrestrial predation and water-level fluctuations, through the deployment of rafts in the loon's breeding territories.
 In addition, artificial floating nesting platforms have been provided for the common loon in some lakes to reduce the impact of changing water levels due to dams and other human activities.
 The common loon abandons lakes that fail to provide suitable nesting habitat due to shoreline development.
 It is endangered by personal water-craft and powerboats that may drown newly born chicks, wash eggs away, or swamp nests.
 It is still considered an "injured" species in Alaska as a result of the Exxon Valdez oil spill.

+Lead poisoning

+In a 2003 survey of New England dead loons, lead poisoning from fishing weights accounted for about half of the deaths, and other human factors directly caused the death of 52% of the observed 522 loons.